skylantix/Website/skylantix_philosophy.md

 Skylantix’s long-term goal is not domination—it’s dignity.
 The internet was meant to be decentralized, personal, and curious.
 Skylantix simply reclaims that spirit.

 A place where users know their sysadmin by name.
-A business that gives away half its surplus.

 A cloud that doesn’t pretend to own the sky.